4K1D3V/Pl-Hide-Pro/FAQ's.md

 ***

+Q: **My groups aren't being set correctly, how do I check what permission group has what plhide group?

+A: Use the ```debug: true``` section in the config.yml.
+Restart the server so it will show you where each group is being set.

+***

-# Different servers
+# Server Compatibility
 Q: **How do I give a permission group access to different pl-hide commands across different servers?**

-A: You'll need to create different pl-hide groups on the different servers and on the bungeecord server.
+A: You need to set the groups in the bungeecord config, making sure each group has .

 Let's say you have a rank "vip" and a creative and survival server.
-You would need to create 2 different vip groups in the bungeecord server, e.g."vip-Creative" and "vip-Survival", making sure that whatever you put in the bungeecord group, is mirrored across the different servers.
+You would need to create 2 different vip groups in the bungeecord server (if you want them to have access to different commands), e.g."vip-Creative" and "vip-Survival".
+If you have the plugin on spigot servers (recommended), make sure you turn "bungee-mode: true" in the spigot servers, which will **disable** any groups in the spigot server
-Also if you haven't already realised, you'll need to give the permission group access to both bungee pl-hide groups and for the servers, e.g. "plhide.group.vip-Creative","plhide.group.vip-Survival" and "plhide.group.vip".

 ***